 Rare Map of the Valley of Mexico Showing the Now Vanished Lake System

 The area mapped is from Tula (NW) to Pachuca (NE), Amecameca (SE) and Atlapulco (SW).
 Details included are old and new works of drainage (the desagüe) and principal roads.
 In addition, there are mountains and volcanoes, dormant and active, shown in semi-perspective.
-The compass indicator is in Lake Texcoco itself, showing the map to be east-oriented.
+The compass indicator is in Lake Texcoco itself, showing the map to oriented with east at the top.

-As indicated by this map, the Lago de Mexico, also known as the Lago de Texcoco, was one part of a large lake system that used to be in central Mexico.
+As indicated by this map, the Lago de Mexico, also known as the Lago de Texcoco (here called Laguna de Tescuco), was one part of a large lake system that used to be in central Mexico.
 Agriculture near the lake began 7,000 years ago with several early civilizations competing to control access and farming near its shores.

 After the fall of Teotihuacan in 600-800 AD, several other city states fought for prominence in the region.
 In 1325 the Aztecs founded Tenochtitlan on the western side of the lake, developing their capital city on an island via a system of dams and canals.
 This city became the Federal District.
 There were large floating gardens, chinampas, on the lakes; they surrounded the capital city and were also prevalent in other shore areas.